 - Benefits (e.g. day 1 health insurance versus insurance after 30 days, etc.)

-- Connection with recruiter.
+- Communication with a recruiter.
 The recruiter you work with is your professional tie to the company.
 Make sure you have a good working relationship and mutual respect with them.
 Be clear on your communication preferences up front and make sure that you can both work mutually.

 What travel SLP agency do I recommend?

-To be honest, at this point in time, I’ve worked extensively with so many agencies and have seen a lot of good and bad out there.
+To be honest, I’ve worked extensively with so many agencies and have seen a lot of good and bad out there.
 I cannot broadly recommend an agency because of the bullet points I mentioned above.
 What works for me may not work for you, and every agency is different.
 Some travel SLP agencies cater more towards school SLPs, while others are more medical.
 Bigger agencies might be a better fit for certain individuals while smaller ones work better for others.

 Once you find an agency or agencies that you want to work with, the next step is to complete the credentialing process.
 This process tends to be a bit time consuming, so you only want to do it if you know you are serious about working with an agency.

 The credentialing process involves getting all of the required materials together for job submission.
 This can include sending in copies of state licenses, ASHA cards, BLS certification, vaccination history, a criminal background check, two or three professional references, and a detailed resume of your work history.